tsjondin/module-js/QA.md

 #Questions and Answers

+##What will my module be defined as

+If your module has dependencies it must be defined as an object or a function.
+So only these three cases are viable.

+####If your module has dependencies and the definer is a function
+The function will be called with the resolved dependencies as parameters.

+####If your module has dependencies and the definer is an object
+The object will be returned and populated with the dependencies using module_name => module

+####If your module does NOT have dependencies
+Anything assigned to the definer ( or implicit definer using module property ) will be the module

 ##In case of two or more modules depending on the same module

 In  the case of two or modules, depending on the same module, they will not